 The Theater Lab, an experimental performance space, was launched in 2011 when distinguished playwright Eve Ensler (The Vagina Monologues), used the lab to workshop her newest play, O.P.C.: Obsessive Political Correctness, collaborating with student actors and assistants.
 The workshop production, directed by Ensler, was presented as a staged reading with installation elements in the Theater Lab.
-Past productions in the Theater Lab include:
+Past and upcoming productions in the Theater Lab include: